Faster Algorithms for Longest Common Substring: Proof of Lemma ---Solution to a Special Case of the via Wavelet Trees

-\begin{theorem}[see {\cite[Theorem 2]{DBLP:journals/tcs/MunroNV16}}] Given the packed representation of a string $T\in [0,\sigma)^n$ and a skeleton tree $\T$ of height $h$, the $\T$-shaped wavelet tree of $T$ takes $\Oh(nh/\log n+\sigma)$ space and can be constructed in $\Oh(nh/\sqrt{\log n}+\sigma)$ time. \end{theorem}
+\begin{theorem}[see {\cite[Theorem 2]{DBLP:journals/tcs/MunroNV16}}] Given the packed representation of a string $T\in [0\dd \sigma)^n$ and a skeleton tree $\T$ of height $h$, the $\T$-shaped wavelet tree of $T$ takes $\Oh(nh/\log n+\sigma)$ space and can be constructed in $\Oh(nh/\sqrt{\log n}+\sigma)$ time. \end{theorem}

-Wavelet trees are sometimes constructed for sequences $T\in \M^*$ over an alphabet $\M \sub \Sigma^*$ that itself consists of strings (see e.g.~\cite{DBLP:conf/stoc/KempaK19}).
+Wavelet trees are sometimes constructed for sequences $T\in \M^*$ over an alphabet $\M \sub \Sigma^*$ that itself consists of strings (see e.g.,~\cite{DBLP:conf/stoc/KempaK19}).
 In this case, the skeleton tree $\T$ is often chosen to resemble the compacted trie of $\M$.
-Formally, we say that a skeleton tree $\T$ for $\M$ is \emph{prefix-consistent} if each node $v\in \T$ admits a label $\val(v)\in \Sigma^*$ such that: \begin{itemize} \item if $v$ is a leaf, then $\val(v)$ is the corresponding string in $\M$; \item if $v$ is a node with children $v_L,v_R$, then, for all leaves $u_L,u_R$ in the subtrees of $v_L$ and $v_R$, respectively, the string $\val(v)$ is the longest common prefix of $\val(u_L)$ and $\val(u_R)$. \end{itemize} Observe that if $\M\sub \{0,1\}^{\alpha}$ for some integer $\alpha$, then the compacted trie $\T(\M)$ is a prefix-consistent skeleton tree for $\M$.
-For larger alphabets, we binarise $\T(\M)$ as follows:
+Formally, we say that a skeleton tree $\T$ for some $\M \sub \Sigma^*$ is \emph{prefix-consistent} if each node $v\in \T$ admits a label $\val(v)\in \Sigma^*$ such that: \begin{itemize} \item the restriction of the function $\val(v)$ to the leaves $v \in \T$ is a bijection from those leaves to~$\M$; \item if $v$ is a node with children $v_L,v_R$, then, for all leaves $u_L,u_R$ in the subtrees of $v_L$ and $v_R$, respectively, the string $\val(v)$ is the longest common prefix of $\val(u_L)$ and $\val(u_R)$. \end{itemize} We observe that if $\M\sub \{0,1\}^{\alpha}$ for some integer $\alpha$, then the compacted trie $\T(\M)$ is a prefix-consistent skeleton tree for $\M$.
+For larger alphabets, we binarise $\T(\M)$ as follows.